magomimmo/modern-cljs/doc/tutorial-17.md

 We obtained what we were expecting.
 So far so good.
-But what if there are, as in our `shopping.html` source, more `label` elements cointained in the `fieldset` element?
-Let's REPLing this scenario.
+But what if there are, as in our `shopping.html` source, more `label` elements contained in the `fieldset` element?
+Let's REPL this scenario.

 ```clj
 user> (e/sniptest (html [:fieldset [:div [:label {:for "price"} "Price per Unit"]]